Fairness under Graph Uncertainty: Achieving Interventional Fairness with Partially Known Causal Graphs over Clusters of Variables: Proposed Method

 \subsubsection{Adjustment Cluster Completion}

 \Cref{alg:add-adj-cluster-set} shows our queue-based propagation procedure for augmenting each set $\biZ$ with the clusters required for d-separation.
 Using a queue initialized with the parents of $\biA$ that appear in connection marks, it repeatedly inspects local triple annotations and expands $\biZ$ whenever the annotations indicate that additional conditioning clusters are needed to achieve d-separation.
-The returned $\biZ$ is a valid adjustment set for some cluster DAGs in the cluster MEC.
+The returned set $\biZ$ is a valid adjustment set for some cluster DAGs in the cluster MEC: \begin{restatable}{theorem}{cmptheorem} Fix an enumerated parent set $\biZ^{\ipp}$.
+If \Cref{alg:add-adj-cluster-set} returns $(\biZ, \mathrm{OK})$ for this input set, then $\biZ$ d-separates every back-door path from $\biA$ for all cluster DAGs in the cluster MEC that realize the parent set $\biZ^{\ipp}$. \end{restatable}

-A notable difference from \Cref{def:d-sep} is that whereas its Condition~\ref{item:cond} involves \textit{true} descendants, line 17 approximates them as \textit{possible} descendants $\textsc{PossDesc}(\cCPDAG,\biQ)$, which we define as the set of clusters reachable from $\biQ$ by orienting undirected edges away from $\biQ$.
+While Condition~\ref{item:cond} in the cluster-level d-separation (\Cref{def:d-sep}) involves \textit{true} descendants, line 17 approximates them as \textit{possible} descendants $\textsc{PossDesc}(\cCPDAG,\biQ)$, which we define as the set of clusters reachable from $\biQ$ by orienting undirected edges away from $\biQ$.
 This approximation is \textbf{inevitable} because a cluster CPDAG contains undirected edges, making the true descendant set unidentifiable.
-To provide a safeguard against such unidentifiable cases, \Cref{alg:add-adj-cluster-set} explicitly returns $\mathrm{FAIL}$ (line 19).
+To provide a safeguard against such unidentifiable cases, \Cref{alg:add-adj-cluster-set} explicitly returns $\mathrm{Unidentifiable}$ (line 19).

-\paragraph{Graph Refinement for Unidentifiable Cases.} In these cases, we refine the cluster CPDAG by splitting clusters that appear in connection marks into singleton nodes, and then obtain adjustment sets using the refined graph.
-This refinement incurs an additional cost for re-estimating the cluster CPDAG; however, it is often negligible in practice compared with variable-level CPDAG estimation because the number of nodes and the node degree are typically much smaller (see \Cref{subsec-add-graph-inference} for a time-complexity comparison).
+\paragraph{Graph Refinement.} In these $\mathrm{Unidentifiable}$ cases, we refine the cluster CPDAG by splitting clusters that appear in connection marks into singleton nodes, and then obtain adjustment sets using the refined graph.
+This refinement incurs an additional cost for re-estimating the cluster CPDAG; however, it is negligible in practice compared with variable-level CPDAG estimation because the graph size is typically much smaller (see \Cref{subsec-add-graph-inference} for the time complexity).

-In our experiments, the number of refinement steps needed was 0 or 1.
-Although this number depends on the provided cluster CPDAG (e.g., the node degrees), it is at most the number of clusters $d$, where we obtain a variable-level CPDAG and hence can always identify valid adjustment sets.
+The number of refinement steps depends on the provided cluster CPDAG (e.g., the node degrees) and is at most the number of clusters $d$, where we obtain a variable-level CPDAG and hence can always identify valid adjustment sets.
 Refinement can also help reduce the number of undirected edges and adjustment sets $\npp$, as discussed in \Cref{subsec-add-dense}.